Created May 29, 2020, Updated September 28, 2022

 Violations of this Policy will result in consequences commensurate with the offense, up to and including termination of employment, appointment, student status, or other relationships with the University.
 Individuals may also be subject to criminal prosecution under applicable federal and state laws, as applicable.

-If an individual acting on behalf of the University needs assistance in setting up an electronic please contact the K-State Helpdesk at firstname.lastname@example.org.
+If an individual acting on behalf of the University needs assistance in setting up an electronic please contact the IT Service Desk: Search the Knowledge Base, Submit a Ticket, or Start a Live Chat.
 If an individual acting on behalf of the University has questions about whether the use of an electronic signature is appropriate and secure given the circumstances, the individual should consult with the Chief Information Security Officer or designee.
 Other questions concerning this policy should be addressed to Chief Information Security Officer, the Associate Vice President for Financial Services, or the Office of General Counsel, as applicable.